ballerina-platform/module-ballerinax-hubspot.marketing.emails/README.md

 If you don't have a HubSpot Developer Account you can sign up to a free account [here](https://developers.hubspot.com/get-started)

-### Step 2 (Optional): Create a [Developer Test Account](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) under your account
+### Step 2 (Optional): Create a Developer Test Account

-Within app developer accounts, you can create developer test accounts to test apps and integrations without affecting any real HubSpot data.
+Within app developer accounts, you can create  [developer test account](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) under your account to test apps and integrations without affecting any real HubSpot data.

 > **Note:** These accounts are only for development and testing purposes.
 In production you should not use Developer Test Accounts.

 1. Go to Test Account section from the left sidebar.

    ![Hubspot Developer Portal](./docs/setup/resources/test_acc_1.png)

 2. Click Create developer test account.